divvun/libdivvun/README.md

 ## More complex grammarchecker.cg3 rules (spanning over several words)

 The error is considered to have a central part and one or more less central parts.
-The less central parts need the `&COERROR` tag (without numbering) if all parts are to be underlined as one error.
+The less central parts need the `COERROR` tag (without numbering) if all parts are to be underlined as one error.
 The words can be adjacent.
 If there are words in between that are not part of the error, they are still underlined.

 In the first line of the following example only "soaitá" and "boađán" are part of the error and are underlined.
 However, if "mun" ("I") is inserted in between then it is also underlined.